-15-year old Nour* is at risk of dropping out of school because she must work to support her family with income.
-Save the Children is working to support Nour and her siblings so they can continue to attend school.
+13-year old Siraj*was at risk of dropping out of school because he had to work to support his family with income.
+Save the Children supported Siraj and his siblings so they could continue to attend school.

 Keeping Learning Alive in Lebanon

 Prior to the COVID-19 pandemic, school systems across Lebanon were already weak.
 Nearly 11% of elementary children were out-of-school while only 52% of those in school continued into secondary school.

 Education is highly privatized across the country, with fewer than a third of school-aged children – often children from the poorest families and refugees – enrolled in public schools.
 Public schools in Lebanon suffer from under-qualified teaching staff and an inadequate learning environment and equipment, so that schooling for the poorest children is insufficient.